Media

 FOR IMMEDIATE RELEASE

-WASHINGTON - Today, Congressman Ted W. Lieu (D | Los Angeles County) issued the following statement on the Republican plan to nix the State and Local Tax deduction:
+WASHINGTON – Today, Congressman Ted W. Lieu (D-Los Angeles County) issued the following statement regarding the Senate Foreign Relations Committee's hearing on presidential authority to launch nuclear weapons.

-WASHINGTON - Today, Congressman Ted W. Lieu (D | Los Angeles County) issued the following statement after the Food and Drug Administration approved the use of gene therapy for certain types of non-Hodgkin lymphoma.
+WASHINGTON, D.C. – Today, Congressman Ted W. Lieu (D | Los Angeles County) issued the following statement in commemoration of Veteran's Day this Saturday.